AhmedNasserSh/SmoothPicker/README.md

 ## Customization
 ```
 // you can choose between the selection styles available
+// a new styles and layouts are upcoming
 public enum SelectionStyle {
     case scale
     case colored